 How do you get bigger, stronger, and more powerful?
-By moving weight.
+By moving relatively heavy weights.

 When you are weak and you do not perform any strength training, you are more susceptible to injury.

-When you do have not strength and you go to help your friend move, you have a much higher chance of blowing out your back when you try to lift that couch.
+Lacking strength shows up during activities like helping your friend move.
+Because you are weak, you have a much higher chance of blowing out your back when you try to lift that couch.

 When you have been deadlifting and squatting for years, that couch has almost no chance of causing any injury.
 Your body is rock solid.

 Your joints, tendons, and bones will also be stronger too.
-There is no fun in being brittle.
+There is no fun in being frail and brittle.

 10) Your Clothes Won’t Make You

-One of my biggest pet peeves is when folks dramatically overspend on clothing hoping that the clothes make them look better.
+One of my biggest pet peeves is when some folks dramatically overspend on clothing.

 I’ve seen cats in $500 jeans, $300 sneakers, $200 shirts, and a range of expensive accessories.
-Meanwhile, they have a cheaply made $1 body.
+Meanwhile, they sport a cheaply made $1 body.

 When you are in great, physical condition, you can make the much less expensive clothing look like they were made by a top designer.